-► State Funded Two Ongoing High School CTE Programs in 2018-19

-CTE Incentive Grant High School Strong Workforce Program Grant Funding \$150 million ongoing \$150 million ongoing Local Match 2:1 2:1 Administration California Department of Education California Community Colleges Allocation Allocated to school districts on a competitive basis.
+State Funded Two Ongoing High School CTE Programs in 2018-19 CTE Incentive Grant High School Strong Workforce Program Grant Funding \$150 million ongoing \$150 million ongoing Local Match 2:1 2:1 Administration California Department of Education California Community Colleges Number of Grant Recipients in 2018-19 337 242 Average Amount Received \$445,000 \$882,000 Range of Amounts Received \$15,000 to \$6.2 million \$6,000 to \$11.3 million Allocation Allocated to school districts, charter schools, and county offices of education on a competitive basis.
+Funds are disbursed based on a formula that takes into account the size of the CTE program.
+Priority given in eight different categories, including whether the program is in a rural area and whether it already uses other CTE funding, such as federal grants.
 Allocated to Strong Workforce consortia based on a formula considering grades 7-12 attendance and regional workforce needs.
-Each consortium, in turn, awards grants to school districts on a competitive basis.
+Each consortium, in turn, awards grants to school districts, charter schools, and county offices of education on a competitive basis.